 Let us review your case and explain your legal options.
 Call us today at 888-612-7001 to get started.

-Let Sink Law Help You Pursue Compensation
+Let George Sink Injury Lawyers Help You Pursue Compensation

 Since our founding in 1977, the team from George Sink, P.A.
-Injury Lawyers has recovered compensation for more than 40,000 injury victims.
+Injury Lawyers has recovered compensation for more than 40,000 injury victims1.
 We will fight to protect your rights and pursue the money you need to get back on your feet after a work injury.

 Let us take legal action on your behalf today.
 We can help you recover your workers’ compensation benefits and, in the right case, hold the at-fault party liable.
 When you ask us to help you with your case, you can trust us to: